CuriousNikhil/AsynKio/docs/response.md

 Note that if you attempt to access `jsonObject` but the content is an array, an exception will be thrown and vice versa.
 If the content is not JSON, an exception will also be thrown.

+### RAW response text
+The raw response if in case you want to read for ex InputStream will be used `r.raw`.
+This work is in progress.